 - Mezedhopoleio Offers lots of mezedhes (small plates).

-- Ouzerie In a similar vein to the mezedhopoleio, the ouzerie serves mezedhes (traditionally arriving with each round of ouzo).
+- Ouzerie In a similar vein to the mezedhopoleio, the ouzerie serves a usually free round of mezedhes with your ouzo.
 Regional variations focusing on the local firewater include the rakadhiko (serving raki) in Crete and the tsipouradhiko (serving tsipouro) in the mainland north.

-While vegetarians are an oddity in Greece, they are well catered for, since vegetables feature prominently in Greek cooking – a legacy of lean times and the Orthodox faith's fasting traditions.
+Vegetarians are well catered for, since vegetables feature prominently in Greek cooking – a legacy of lean times and the Orthodox faith's fasting traditions.
+The more traditional a restaurant you go to, the more vegetable options you get, because they follow more of these fasting rules.
+If you come during Lent, it’s a vegan bonanza at these places.

 Look for popular vegetable dishes such as fasolakia yiahni (braised green beans), bamies (okra), briam (oven-baked vegetable casserole) and vine-leaf dolmadhes.
 Of the nutritious horta (wild greens), vlita (amaranth) is the sweetest, but other common varieties include wild radish, dandelion, stinging nettle and sorrel.